Atomfall: Release

 Rebellion Developments announced Atomfall in June 2024.
 The game was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 27 March 2025.
 It was made available at launch to PC Game Pass and Xbox Game Pass Ultimate subscribers at no additional cost.

 A story expansion pack titled Wicked Isle was released on 3 June 2025.
-A second story expansion titled Red Strain was released on 16 September 2025.
+A second story expansion titled The Red Strain was released on 16 September 2025.

-Game writer Jonathan L. Howard wrote a related comic strip which appeared in the Judge Dredd Megazine as part of the marketing of the game.

 Reception

 Atomfall received "mixed or average" reviews, according to review aggregator website Metacritic.
-OpenCritic determined that 65% of critics recommended the game.
+OpenCritic determined that 64% of critics recommended the game.
 In Japan, four critics from Famitsu gave the game a total score of 31 out of 40.

 On 1 April 2025, Rebellion announced that Atomfall had reached 1.5 million players, making it the company's most successful launch.

-The game is nominated for Innovation in Accessibility at The Game Awards 2025.
+The game was nominated for Innovation in Accessibility at The Game Awards 2025, and won for Best British Game at the 22nd British Academy Games Awards.
+The Red Strain was nominated for Best Game Expansion at the Golden Joystick Awards 2025.